-FY 18 Planning Document
+FY 20 Planning Document

-I. Major Objectives for FY18
+I. Major Objectives for FY20

-Describe the unit's most important objectives for FY18.
+Describe the unit's most important objectives for FY20.
 Outline how these support the mission/goals of the Unit/Department/School, College and Educating Illinois.

-The Center for Mathematics, Science, and Technology's (CeMaST) three goals are aligned with Illinois State University's strategic plan, Educating Illinois 2013-2018: Individualized Attention, Shared Aspirations.
-The ISU campus community is committed to the pursuit of learning and scholarship, individualized attention, diversity, integrity, and civic engagement.
+The Center for Mathematics, Science, and Technology's (CeMaST) three goals are aligned with Illinois State University's strategic plan, Educate • Connect • Elevate: Illinois State - The Strategic Plan for Illinois' First Public University 2018-2023.
+The ISU campus community is committed to the pursuit of learning and scholarship, individualized attention, diversity and inclusion, respect, collaboration, integrity, and civic engagement.
 CeMaST contributes to these core values by pursuing and supporting scholarship in science, technology, engineering, and mathematics (STEM) education for all students.
 In addition, CeMaST seeks to build on its stellar record of quality achievements in meeting the demand for leadership in curriculum, service, and research related to the integration of mathematics, science, and technology in education.